What is a Credit Card Minimum Payment?

 Important Terms to Know for Minimum Credit Card Payments

-Credit card minimum payments are generally calculated based on the monthly statement balance.
-The minimum payment could be a flat percentage of the entire balance percentage of the balance, plus new interest charges and late fees, or could include past-due amounts.
+The credit card’s minimum payment amount is calculated on the basis of the customer’s total credit card balance.
+The minimum payment could be a flat percentage of the entire balance percentage of the balance, plus new interest charges and late fees, or it could include past-due amounts.

 However, the exact calculation criteria depend on the terms and conditions of the company and the consumer account.